Harding Hustle

 - 15K

-The race provides aid stations at multiple locations along the courses; some aid stations have cutoff times for leaving.
-Due to remoteness, on-course crew access is not allowed and pacers are not permitted.
-Parking is not allowed at Tucker Wildlife Sanctuary; runners and spectators must use a shuttle from the Oakley Lower Parking Lot in Lake Forest or use the permitted runner drop-off.
-The event notes hot July conditions and recommends carrying sufficient water, with at least 1 liter capacity between aid stations when required.
+Logistics reflect the remote nature of the courses: aid stations are staffed and provisioned (full or water-only at specific stations), crew access on course is not permitted, and pacers are not allowed.
+Finish-line drop bags are permitted but on-course drop bags are not.
+Parking is not allowed at the Tucker Wildlife Sanctuary; a shuttle service operates from Oakley Lower Parking Lot for runners and spectators.
+Organizers note hot, dry July conditions and recommend carrying sufficient water, with at least one liter capacity advised between aid stations.
 Visit the organization's website for the most recent information.